In this article, you will learn how to accurately print and assemble a PDF pattern. It’s simple really!

-- Now, scroll the file and look for the page that contains a test or calibration square.
-You want to print ONLY this page.
+- Now, scroll the file and look for the page that contains a test or calibration square — this is usually page 1.
+Print ONLY this page.

-- Once you’ve printed the page, it will tell you what that test square should measure.
+- Once you’ve printed the page, it will tell you what the test square should measure.
 Measure it to make sure it is the specified size.
 This will ensure that when you print the rest of the pages in the PDF it is true to size.

-- Next, if the test square is the right size, you can print the remaining pages.
+- If the test square is the right size, you can print the remaining pages.